 Supply voltage to roof top unit must not vary by more than 10% of the value indicated on the unit data plate.
 Phase voltage unbalance must not exceed 2%.
 Contact your local power company for correction of improper voltage or phase unbalance.

-Unit is equipped with a Low Voltage Terminal Block and has Single Point wiring to the contactor or power block, if equipped.
+Unit is equipped with a Low Voltage Terminal Block and has Single Point wiring to the contactor.

 LOW VOLTAGE CONTROL WIRING